 Infectious Disease, Bacterial

-Screening for Latent Tuberculosis Infection in Adults: Recommendation Statement [U.S. Preventive Services Task Force]
+Screening for Asymptomatic Bacteriuria in Adults: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF recommends screening for asymptomatic bacteriuria using urine culture in pregnant persons.
 The USPSTF recommends against screening for asymptomatic bacteriuria in nonpregnant adults.